-One feature in Windows 8 many find annoying is the activation of charms bar when your mouse moves to the right corners.
-Although the feature in Windows 8 lets you quickly access settings and perform searches while in the Metro environment, it pops open many a times when the mouse pointer accidentally goes near the top or bottom right side corner of the screen.
+One feature in Windows 8 many may find to be annoying, is the activation of charms bar when your mouse moves to the right corners.
+Although the feature in Windows 8 lets you quickly access settings and perform searches while in the Modern UI environment, it pops open many a times when the mouse pointer accidentally goes near the top or bottom right side corner of the screen.

 The issue however can be addressed with a bit of registry editing.
-There’s a registry hack that allows you to disable it completely but the trick might not prove that useful.
+There’s a registry hack that allows you to disable Charms bar completelybut that might not prove that useful.
 So, there’s a simple one.
 There’s a registry value that can be added to the registry editor so that the charms bar does not show up when the mouse moves to the right side corners.

 Disable Windows 8 Charms bar

 You may right-click on the Windows 8.1 Taskbar and select properties to open Taskbar Properties box.
 Under Navigation tab, uncheck the When I point to the upper-right corner show the charms option.